JasonWYZE/Rate_My_Professor_Extension/README.md

 <h1> Install </h1>
 Since Babson Google account block user to use Chrome extension, you need to use your personal google account to install this Chrome extension.
-Here is the steps you need to install a Chrome extension.
+Follow the steps below:

 1. Download the ZIP file from github
 <img src="/images/Download Zip.PNG" alt="Alt text" title="Download File">